projectsveltos/sveltos/docs/template/template.md

     - Gianluca Mardente
 ---

-Sveltos is a powerful tool that allows you to define templates that are instantiated at the time of deployment, eliminating the need to manually define Helm chart values and resources for each cluster.
-By using ClusterProfile, you can significantly reduce your deployment time and improve efficiency.
+Sveltos allows you to represent add-ons and applications as templates.
+Before deploying to managed clusters, Sveltos instantiates these templates.
+Sveltos can gather the information required to instantiate the templates from either the management cluster or the managed clusters themselves.

 For example, let's say you need to deploy Calico in multiple CAPI-powered clusters while fetching Pod CIDRs from the corresponding CAPI Cluster instance.
 With ClusterProfile, you can create a configuration that specifies these details, and the deployment will be ready to go in all matching clusters.